OneDrive is approved and integrated with LMS.

 Better learning occurs when:

 • Students are given opportunities to connect and collaborate with other learners and make products with others while learning.
-Generating together, discussing and revising encourage learners to make assumptions explicit and refine their thinking over time.
+Generating together, discussing, and revising encourages learners to make assumptions explicit and refine their thinking over time.
 This does not mean that should be graded products, or that graded products should mean that students get the same grade as others who worked on the same product.

 Learning Technology Ecosystem (LTE) Principles